 Prayer is conversation with God.
 It's not complicated.
-It doesn't have to be "flowery" or poetic.
+It doesn't have to be flowery or poetic.
 It doesn't need to be long or intimidating.
-Prayer is conversation with God.

 The Bible clearly teaches Christians how to pray.
-Let's break the conversation down into two parts: (1) Speaking to God (2) Listening to God.
+Let's break the conversation down into two parts:

+- 1) Speaking to God - 2) Listening to God.